Bug report #17185

 If you would just "discard", it would work like that.
 But you "commit" - which only partly succeeds and then "discard" the parts that didn't succeed.
 You wouldn't loose data if you would just update the failed parts and commit them.
 I agree that partly commits are not ideal and that deducing what actually needs to be done to fix the remaining parts might not be easy.
 But we still handle adding and deleting, changing of attributes and geometries as separate operations in the provider interface (and hence they run in separate transactions and cannot rolled back cleanly; see QgsVectorLayer::commitChanges).

-#18 Updated by Giovanni Manghi over 6 years ago
+#18 Updated by Giovanni Manghi about 7 years ago

 Jürgen Fischer wrote: